Chronology of World War II

 Mechanised Infantry Company in Half-tracks

-Sherman Firefly Tank of 2nd Irish Guards, 31 August 1944
+Sherman Firefly Tank of 2nd Irish Guards

-Sherman Firefly tank of 2nd Irish Guards
+Sherman Firefly Tank of 2nd Irish Guards

 A Column of Sherman Tanks